UBC-Geography/computing-resources/research-data-management/README.md

 GeoTIFF has become the dominant format for raster data used in GIS and other geospatial computing due in large part to its development on open-source standards.
-It's also often the default and recommended format in libraries like GDAL and GIS software like QGIS.
+It is also often the default and recommended format in libraries like GDAL and GIS software like QGIS.
 The format has been further improved thanks to the development of Cloud Optimized GeoTIFFs (COG), which enhances the capacity of GeoTIFF for cloud computing and access via the web.
 COG files can be stored